Professional Reviews

 How Is It Possible to Hack an iPhone?

-iPhones can’t be hacked by malware files like trojans, ransomware, and rootkits — their operating systems are severely limited, so you can only download tested apps from the Apple App Store, and even then, those apps can’t make any changes to your operating system.
+iPhones can’t be hacked by malware files like trojans, ransomware, and rootkits — their operating systems are severely limited, so you can only download tested apps from the Apple App Store, and even then those apps can’t make any changes to your operating system.

-This makes iOS a really secure operating system, but it’s still possible for hackers to invade your device and access your data on iOS.
+However, it’s still possible for hackers to invade your device and access your data on iOS.
 Here’s how:

 Jailbreaking